aharonium/opensiddur.org/posts/HTML/miscellanea/halakhah/rules-of-etiquette-for-public-prayer-by-isaac-seligman-baer-1868.html.md

 <body>
 Title: Rules of Etiquette for Public Prayer, by Isaac Seligman Baer (1868)<br />
 Primary contributor: isaac-seligman.baer<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=3276">http://opensiddur.org/?p=3276</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=3276">http://opensiddur.org/?p=3276</a>
 <p />
 <hr />